NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 ## Answer Key

 - 1. **b** — You are torn between paths, puzzled by the ritual, unsure what commitment you're being asked to make.
 The conflict is within you.
-- 2. **a** — No stake in her divorce, no public output, no connection to anyone involved.
-Playing a song for your husband to make him laugh isn't participation—it's appreciation.
-Rare true Observer.
+- 2. **b** — You have no stake in her divorce, no power over its outcome, and no connection to anyone involved.
+But you played the song for your husband — that's output.
+Content from the conflict entered your household.
+Minimal participation, but non-zero.
+Party (Indirect), not Observer.
 - 3. **c** — You have professional output, family stake, but you're not a disputant between China and Taiwan.
 - 4. **c** — You are connected through your role; the outcome affects your government, but you're not Lula or Milei.
 - 5. **d** — You were an Observer reviewing the past.
 Then you noticed something.
 Then you decided to act.
 Then you contacted Russell Brand—not a peer-reviewed journal, not your supervisor, not the WHO.
 You picked a side.
 You have output.
 You're now Party (Direct) in a present conflict.